google/lovefield/docs/spec/04_query.md

 A query has following life cycle:

 1. Creation: query builder creates the context of a query.
-2. (Optional) Binding: parameterized values are bound to the query context.
+2. (Optional) Binding: parametrized values are bound to the query context.
 3. Execution: query is executed within a transaction context.
 4. Finalize: query results are committed or rolled back.